hasanfadhlillah/Spotify-Music-Recommendation-System/README.md

 ### 📋 Project Overview

 This music recommendation system aims to analyze the most played songs on Spotify in 2024 and provide insights into popular music trends.
-Using data exploration (EDA), visualization, and data modeling techniques such as PCA and clustering, we can understand the factors that influence a song's popularity.
+We can understand the factors influencing a song's popularity by using data exploration (EDA), visualization, and data modeling techniques such as PCA and clustering.

 The system implements:
 - Comprehensive data exploration and visualization